 where $C_1 := \frac{C_0}{\lambda(4+\varepsilon)} = \frac{2}{2+\varepsilon}C_0.$ Iterating this procedure, we deduce for each $n \in \mathbb{Z}_+$ that

 where $C_n := \left(\frac{2}{2+\varepsilon} \right)^n C_0$.
 Since $\lim_{n \to \infty} C_n = 0$ (and by symmetry between $r_1$ and $r_2$), this implies $r_1(v) = r_2(v)$, as desired.

-What we take away from this result and its proof is that, while in the case $0 < m_+'(0) \leq \frac{1}{16}$ every outgoing radial null geodesic terminating to the past at $(v,r) \to (0,0)$ has bounded $k(v)$ (and hence divergent $K(v)$) near $v=0$, when $m_+'(0) = 0$ there is exactly one (modulo $S^2$) outgoing radial null geodesic terminating to the past at $(v,r) \to (0,0)$ along which $k(v)$ is unbounded near $v=0$, and this curve necessarily generates the Cauchy horizon associated to a complete spacelike hypersurface in $M$.
-This curve's associated $K(v)$ will behave in boundedness like $\frac{m(v)}{v^3}$ near $v=0$, which may be bounded or unbounded depending upon the precise mass function (it is bounded for $m$ sufficiently smooth).
-All other outgoing radial null geodesics emanating from $(0,0)$ will have bounded $k(v)$ (in fact, they will have $\lim_{v \to 0^+} k(v) = 2$), and hence divergent $K(v)$, near $v = 0$.
+We learn from this result and its proof that, while in the case $0 < m_+'(0) \leq \frac{1}{16}$ every outgoing radial null geodesic terminating to the past at $(v,r) \to (0,0)$ has bounded $k(v)$ (and hence divergent $K(v)$) near $v=0$, when $m_+'(0) = 0$ there is exactly one (modulo $S^2$) outgoing radial null geodesic terminating to the past at $(v,r) \to (0,0)$ along which $k(v)$ is unbounded near $v=0$, and this curve necessarily generates the Cauchy horizon associated to a complete spacelike hypersurface in $M$.
+This curve's $K(v)$ will behave in boundedness like $\frac{m(v)}{v^3}$ near $v=0$, which may be bounded or unbounded depending upon the precise mass function (it is bounded for $m$ sufficiently smooth).
+All others in the continuum of outgoing radial null geodesics emanating from $(0,0)$ will have bounded $k(v)$ (in fact, they will have $\lim_{v \to 0^+} k(v) = 2$), and hence divergent $K(v)$, near $v = 0$.

 We now treat the globally naked subcase.

 \begin{proposition} (Globally Naked) Consider the incoming Vaidya spacetime as above characterized by a nondecreasing mass function $m(v)$ which is continuous and piecewise $C^1$.